wiseodd/wiseodd.github.io/_posts/2015-12-09-the-alchemist-reread.md

 I realized, just after I started reread The Alchemist, that even though everything I remember about this book from six years ago was blurry, what I did these past six years was largely influenced by its philosophy.
 The Alchemist is powerful, to say the least.
 It influenced me without me knowing.

 I certainly learned something about dream from Santiago, the protagonist of The Alchemist, who forwent his life as a shepherd in Andalusia, and went to the pyramids of Egypt to realize his dream.
-Coelho call it as Personal Legend.
+Coelho calls it as Personal Legend.

 When I first read this book, dream is just a hazy concept for me.
 Year after year after that, I was always in search for my dream, my Personal Legend.
 Dream was the word I thought a lot.
 But then, the universe revealed it to me.
 Now, I'm on course to realize my Personal Legend.